uninstallio/android-sdk/README.md

 If you are using Android Studio, then follow the below steps to add the jar file.
         [How to add a jar file](http://stackoverflow.com/questions/16608135/android-studio-add-jar-as-library)

-#### 2.Set the SDK “Token and Secret” in your project's string.xml file.
+#### 2.Add Uninstall.io credentials.

 In eclipse, goto project's root folder --> res folder --> values folder --> strings.xml file.
 Add the following lines in the file.
+-  Add Uninstall.io Token and secret to your strings.xml. you can find out your **strings.xml** file in your **values** folder in your project.
+Your  Uninstall.io Token and secret are available under Dashboard → Settings

 ```
 <string name="uninstall_token">TOKEN_GIVEN_BY_UNINSTALL_SEPARATELY</string>
 <string name="uninstall_secret">APP_SECRET_GIVEN_BY_UNINSTALL_SEPARATELY</string>
 ```
-Note: If you do not have the token and secret then please drop a mail with name and email to  sdk_integration@uninstall.io to get these credentials for your app.

-#### 3.Configure SDK settings in the Your project's AndroidManifest.xml file.
+#### 3.Update AndroidManifest.xml file.

-After adding the JAR into your project, modify your AndroidManifest.xml file as mentioned below:

-1) Permissions: Add the following permissions in the file and replace **YOUR_PACKAGE_NAME** with your application's package name.
+-  Add the following permissions and replace **YOUR_PACKAGE_NAME** with your application's package name.

 ```
 <permission android:name="YOUR_PACKAGE_NAME.permission.C2D_MESSAGE"